BogdanBlanaru/Java-CLI-application-for-FX-order-management-with-HTTP-based-order-service-communication/README.md

 ---

-**Built with ❤️ using Java 21, Spring Boot 3, and modern development practices.**
+**Built using Java 21, Spring Boot 3, and modern development practices.**